SusungHong/Debiased-Score-Distillation-Sampling/README.md

 For [SJC](https://github.com/pals-ttic/sjc), simply clone the original repository and adjust the setting `/path/to/sjc/run_sjc.py` to ours.

-We're currently undertaking code refactoring for prompt debiasing (employing BERT to identify contradictions) and will be releasing this updated codebase soon!
+We're currently undertaking code refactoring for prompt debiasing (employing BERT-like LMs to identify contradictions) and will be releasing this updated codebase soon!

-## Ongoing Work
+## 🔥 Work in process
 - [x] Refactoring Score Debiasing
 - [ ] Refactoring Prompt Debiasing